 Business Intelligence & Power BI

-Also during my career I went through moments where I would do a lot of BI work then stop and then get back into it again.
+Also during My technology path I went through moments where I would do a lot of BI work then stop and then get back into it again.
 Once I started dealing with Scorecard Manager I took a break and then got back into it when Microsoft acquired ProClarity and launched PerformancePoint.
 At this moment I was still avoiding O365 projects as much as I could and continued to take on mostly on-prem work.
 Each time I would work on O365 projects I got frustrated.
 I felt the platform was improving but was still too frustrating and limiting.
 I started contemplating if it was time I pursued a different career and got to the point where I met with a local culinary school.
 I was so close to registering as a full-time student to pursue a career in the culinary arts.
 Then comes Power BI to the rescue!
 When I first tried Power BI, I was blown away and knew this was something worth pursuing.
 Power BI is what got me back into O365 and that’s when I discovered O365 had improved drastically.
 The tides had turned and I started doing more O365 projects and less on-prem projects.
 Now I prefer O365 projects which my friends never thought they’d hear me say.
 I’m not going to lie there are things that frustrate me from time to time but that’s the life of the cloud and I know it will continue to get better and better.
 So with that said kudos to the Microsoft product groups for doing an awesome job with the evolution of O365!

-I’ve gone through some major changes recently as many of my friends and family know with one of them being the decision to go full-time.
+I’ve gone through some major changes in my technology path, recently as many of my friends and family know with one of them being the decision to go full-time.
 After a decade of being an independent consultant, I decided back in December to join Todd Baginski’s (aka T-Bag) team at Canviz consulting.
 How did this come about?
 Well for starters the conversation was sparked from a tweet I posted about me “officially being over independent consulting”.
 Why was I over it?
 I got tired of the headaches as an independent.
 My friend Heather Newman posted a great blog post “The Wimpy Syndrome – Why clients don’t pay on-time – Dealing with finances” that hits every pain point I’ve dealt with over the years.

 Why else did I struggle?
 Here are some things I came to terms about myself: